 NOTE: The exhaust collar on all models is sized to accommodate 2" Schedule 40 vent pipe.
-When vent pipe which is larger than 2" must be used in an upflow application, a transition must be applied at the exhaust collar in order to properly step to the larger diameter vent pipe.
-Contact Allied Air Technical Service for more information concerning sizing of vent systems which include multiple pipe sizes.
+In horizontal applications, transition to exhaust pipe larger than 2" must be made in vertical runs of the pipe.
+A 2" elbow must be added before the pipe is transitioned to any size larger than 2".
+This elbow must be added to the elbow count used to determine acceptable vent lengths.
+Contact the Application Department for more information concerning sizing of vent systems which include multiple pipe sizes.